alexanderdou/alexanderdou.github.io/index.md

 ---
-layout: default
+layout: post
+excerpt_separator: <!--more-->
-title: ET-Jekyll Theme
+title: troubleshooting Index
+description:
+permalink:
+date: 2024-01-30
 ---

 If you're reading this, I've probably pointed you here to get a little better sense of how I work and think of the world—likely in a job-hunting context.
 My writing can be found in <a href="/Articles">Articles</a>.